 4. Pick a Hosting Company

-5. Make A Custom Email
+5. Custom Email

 My hosting package included customizable email addresses.
 I use firstname.lastname@example.org as my email for the blog.
 This helps me keep my blog and personal emails separate.
 Using your domain name in your email address is another step to give your blog a professional look.